sojoodsweiti/Portfolio/README.md

   * Gained hands-on experience by testing applications created for educational purposes and Real projects in companies.

 ## API Testing
-   * Can perform API testing using Postman manually and by automation scripts in it and using python and pytest
+   * Can perform API testing using Postman manually and by automation scripts in it,and automation testing using python and pytest
    * Gained hands-on experience by testing APIs created for educational purposes and Real APIs in Real projects
 ## Test Automation
 ## Test Documentation